AndersDeath/diary2/000-current.md

 # 08 April - Montag - Berlin - 566 Tag der Einwanderung - Warm Sunny

 The summer has come.
 The weather is awesome.
 Being on the street is even better than in the room.
 This really helps to be in normal conditions.
 I feel normal, my hemorrhoids doesn't pain.
 It's good.
 In one week I will visit a doctor that is really cool and I am waiting for it really hard.
+I expect some surgery afeter this visit, but I cannot say when it might happen.